Murder of Darcey Freeman

-Arthur Phillip Freeman (born 1972) is an Australian man charged, tried and convicted of murdering his daughter, Darcey Iris Freeman, aged 4, on 29 January 2009 by deliberately throwing her off the side of the West Gate Bridge in Melbourne, Victoria.
+On 29 January 2009, Arthur Phillip Freeman murdered his four-year-old daughter, Darcey Iris Freeman, by throwing her off the side of the West Gate Bridge in Melbourne, Victoria, Australia.

 On 11 April 2011, Freeman was sentenced to life in prison for the murder with a minimum non-parole period of 32 years.

 Incident

 At approximately 9:15 am on 29 January 2009, Freeman, en route to Melbourne from his parents' home at Aireys Inlet, pulled his white Toyota Land Cruiser 4WD into the then-emergency stopping lane on the West Gate Bridge.
 He got out of the vehicle, removed his daughter from the back seat, took her over to the railing and dropped her 58 m into the water below.
 He then drove off.

 At 10:30 am, Freeman walked into the Commonwealth Law Courts in Melbourne.
 He was said to be hysterical, crying and sobbing.
 Darcey was rescued but died in the Royal Children's Hospital, Melbourne, at 1:35 pm.
 Freeman was then arrested and charged with murder.

 The case soon became high-profile because of its nature and also as it happened during rush hour traffic when there were many witnesses to the incident.
 These included Darcey's two brothers who witnessed the incident from Freeman's car.

 It is thought the incident led to the subsequent decision to place anti-suicide barriers along the whole length of the West Gate Bridge.
 Soon after the incident temporary barriers were placed alongside the existing railing.

 The incident occurred in the midst of a record breaking heatwave in Melbourne.